 6 to 8 Fresh Oysters Small/Medium Size

 BONUS: Ferment Pork Belly Meat With Kimchi For 2 Weeks To Make Kimchi Stew

 Extra Kimchi Paste to rub and coat the meat

 2 Quarters of Napa Cabbage dressed with Kimchi Paste

-Mix equal parts, shrimp (cut into chunks/no shell) and coarse salt.
+Mix two parts shrimp (cut into chunks/no shell), and one part coarse salt.
 Add one whole shrimp with the head and shell on to the mixture.
 Store in a glass jar.
 Gently press down to pack it down and add a layer of saran wrap on top.
 Leave the jar in the refrigerator for a week.
 Then stir to mix and you should see some shrimp liquid.
-Pack it down again and add a layer of saran wrap.
+Pack it down again and add a layer of plastic wrap.
 Place it back in the refrigerator and another week later, it should be ready for use.